Trustroots/trustroots/docs/Translating-Getting-Started.md

 # Getting started with Translating

 This is a brief introduction to working with translating/reviewing for Trustroots.
-If you have questions that are not answered below, you are welcome to contact the localisation team, which at the moment is easiest to do through the specific Slack channel.
+If you have questions that are not answered below, you are welcome to contact the localisation team, which at the moment is easiest to do through [chat](Chat.md).

 ## Using Weblate